Assets of Community Value

 The South Cambs approach

-We have produced a protocol detailing the SCDC approach to the Community Right to Bid - Assets of Community Value.
+We have produced a Guidance and Procedure document detailing our approach to the Community Right to Bid - Assets of Community Value.
 This includes sections about:

 - who can nominate

 - receiving and assessing a nomination for an ACV